Tracks & Topics

 Tracks are general categories which you can assign your submission to.
 All Tracks are already set when the Call for Participation (CfP) is launched.

-Topics are key themes that help us set a specific focus every year.
+Topics are key themes that help us set a specific focus at each event.

 Technology anthropologists, psychologists, cybersecurity researchers, historians, neurobiologists, sociologists (and, and, and) ... this track is dedicated to you and your research.
 Here we examine the synergies between science and technology.